Strong winds warm us up and keep fire danger elevated into the new week

 Cooler and wetter weather possibly arrives before January ends

 The wind machine stays on as we head into a new week.
 Breezy south/southeast winds moved back into Central Texas Saturday.
-Winds will get even stronger and could gust as high as 35 mph Sunday.
+Winds will get even stronger and gust as high as 35 mph for our Sunday.
 These winds are doing 2 things for Central Texas:

 1. It’s allowing warmer air to rush back in - So our warming trend will continue into the work week.

 After a near-normal January-like Friday across Central Texas - Temperatures warmed back into the low to mid 60s Saturday afternoon.
 That’s only a few degrees warmer than our normal temperature of 59°.
-Saturday night into Sunday morning features breezy south winds and increasing clouds.
-Those conditions will prevent our temperatures from cooling off as much - So we’ll kick off Sunday with temperatures in the mid to upper 40s.
-Stronger south winds can be expected throughout the day Sunday.
-Temperatures will warm back onto the low to mid 70s for the afternoon.
+Overnight into our Sunday morning breezy south winds returned and some clouds hung around.
+Those conditions helped prevent our temperatures from cooling off as much - So we’re waking up Sunday with temperatures in the mid to upper 40s.
+Stronger south winds can be expected throughout the day.
+Temperatures will warm back onto the low to mid 70s for this afternoon.
 Cloud cover will be on an increase as well.

 The increase in clouds and strong winds over the weekend are an indication that a storm system is moving closer to Texas.
 That next system will approach from the west on Martin Luther King Jr. Day - which is Monday.
 The main dynamics of this system pass to our north/northeast - That means we will have no rain and no cool down heading our way.